harrand/psyc/README.md

+# Psyc

+Psyc is a small, minimal-dependency compiler for the Psy programming language.

 # Psy Programming Language <a name="intro"></a>

 Psy is a systems programming language.
 It is intended to have the best of C: